Mark E. Steiner

 Areas of expertise: American Legal History, Torts, Consumer Transactions, and Internet Legal Research

-Mark E. Steiner teaches American Legal History, Consumer Transactions, Internet Legal Research, Texas Pretrial Procedure, and Torts.
+Mark E. Steiner teaches American Legal History, Consumer Transactions, Internet Legal Research, and Texas Pretrial Procedure.
 He has twice been selected as a Fulbright Scholar.
 In 2011, he taught in the Faculty of Law at the University of Latvia.
-In 2005 Fulbright Scholar, he taught at the College of Law at National Taiwan University.
+In 2005, he taught at the College of Law at National Taiwan University.
 He also has taught at the University of Houston Law Center and William Mitchell College of Law.
 He is a former associate editor of the Lincoln Legal Papers.

 Steiner is the author of An Honest Calling: The Law Practice of Abraham Lincoln, which was named among the “Best of the Best” for 2007 by the Association of American University Presses and given a superior achievement award by the Illinois Historical Society.
 His articles about legal education and American legal history have appeared in such journals as the Marquette Law Review, Missouri Law Review, the Journal of Legal Education, Wisconsin International Law Journal, and the Illinois Historical Journal.
 He frequently presents talks about Lincoln’s legal career before bar, civic, and academic groups.

-Steiner is a member of the Houston Blues Society.
+Steiner is a member of the Pro Bono College of the State Bar of Texas and a member of the Houston Blues Society.

 The Legal Profession, in A Companion to American Legal History (Blackwell 2013)